<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 If your prospects can’t differentiate between you and your competitors -and your team can't make the case that you are different and better - buyers will select a company using the one criterion they can compare – price.

-Before you start to execute digital marketing tactics, you need to be very specific about your target market and who you want to work with.
+Before executing digital marketing tactics, you must be very specific about your target market and who you want to work with.
 You may focus on a particular technology, industry, and product or on solving a specific unique problem.

-By identifying your ideal buyer persona, you can create messaging and content that speaks directly to them and their issues, pain, and problems.
-Your messaging and content will now be helpful in their context about the things they need to know - otherwise, you are stuck just pitching a product.
+By identifying your ideal buyer persona, you can create messaging and content that directly addresses their issues, pain, and problems.
+Your messaging and content will now be helpful in their context about what they need to know - otherwise, you are stuck just pitching a product.

-Inbound marketing tactics are those that attract prospects using your website, search engine optimization, pay-per-click advertising, blogging, and social media in conjunction with email list building.
+• Inbound marketing tactics attract prospects using your website, search engine optimization, pay-per-click advertising, blogging, and social media in conjunction with email list building and conversational marketing like interactive chat.

-Outbound marketing are those more traditional tactics such as direct mail, trade shows, trade journals, advertising, and public relations.
+• Outbound marketing consists of traditional tactics such as direct mail, trade shows, trade journals, advertising, and public relations.

-Sales prospecting covers activities that your sales team engages in to generate leads, including warm calling (cold calling should be dead as a tactic), referral generation, and networking.
+• Sales prospecting covers activities your sales team engages in to generate leads, including warm calling (cold calling should be dead as a tactic), referral generation, and networking.

-A good digital marketing strategy for manufacturers incorporates all three tactics.
+A good digital marketing strategy for manufacturers incorporates all three types of tactics.

 Wait, this article is about digital marketing.
 Why did I include outbound marketing and sales prospecting?
-Because they all fit into a digital strategy and they all end up leading back to your digital marketing assets.
+Because they all fit into a digital strategy and lead back to your digital marketing assets.

-If you connect with someone on LinkedIn or a sales prospecting call what is the first thing that prospect does?
+If you connect with someone on LinkedIn or on a sales prospecting call, what is the first thing that prospect does?
 They go to your website or search for information about your company.

 If you send a piece of mail or run an ad in a trade publication, what is the first thing an interested prospect does?
 You guessed it, they go to your website or search for you or your company online.
-Yes, I said you, prospects look up the salesperson as well as your company - scary thought for some of you right!
+Yes, I said you, prospects look up the salesperson and your company - scary thought for some of you, right?

 The key to digital marketing tactics is to test small and scale up with what delivers the best prospect leads.
 Determine the key metrics to measure for each tactic and hold your team accountable for the ultimate results you want to see – generating revenue.